Psychiatrist Job Description: Psychiatrists prevent, diagnose and treat mental conditions or disorders

 She concluded that the majority of the patients she sees on a daily basis are women with mood and anxiety disorders.
 Additionally, in her administrative role, she is also involved in the policies and staffing of inpatient services.

-Employment of Psychiatrists is projected to grow 14 percent from 2014 to 2024.
+Employment of Psychiatrists is projected to grow 16 percent over the next decade.
 This growth can largely be attributed to a growing awareness regarding mental health conditions, as well as more health insurance policies providing coverage for this type of healthcare.
 More facilities, such as outpatient centers, hospitals and schools, now offer psychiatric care as well, increasing demand for these roles.

 “I get job postings via email, LinkedIn and regular mail on an almost daily basis,” Johnson noted.
 “The best jobs depend on what type of practice you prefer, such as inpatient, outpatient, residential, Veterans Association, prison, state hospital, psychiatric emergency room and consulting facilities, and the geographic location you prefer to practice.”

-As of 2016, the median annual wage for Psychiatrists was $194,740.
-While the lowest earning 10 percent were recorded to have made less than $61,330, the highest earning 10 percent made more than $328,150 annually.
-Ultimately, earnings are dependant upon experience, employer and location.
+The median annual wage for Psychiatrists was $220,430.
+While the lowest earning 10 percent were recorded to have made less than $$74,530, the highest earning 10 percent made more than $350,000 annually.
+Ultimately, earnings are dependent upon experience, employer and location.

 Top paying employers of these professionals are home healthcare services, the local government, the state government, outpatient care centers and mental health and substance abuse facilities.
 Top paying states for this occupation are South Dakota, California, Wyoming, Alaska and Indiana.